KeyAuth/keyauth-rust/README.md

+I consent to the transfer of this crate to the GitHub user @wnelson03 when he emails help@crates.io for it.
 # NO LONGER MAINTAINED
 i will accpet PRs but i will no longer activly maintain this willing to transfer this repo to some1 idealy keyauth themselves